-The following briefly summarizes the terms and conditions of the securities offered by KfW as separate series of notes or bonds from time to time and the agency rules or agency agreements relating to such securities.
-Copies of the forms of the securities and the forms of agency rules and agency agreements are filed as exhibits to the registration statement of which this prospectus is a part.
+The following briefly summarizes the terms and conditions of the securities offered by KfW as separate series of notes or bonds from time to time and the agency agreements relating to such securities.
+Copies of the forms of the securities and the forms of agency agreements are filed as exhibits to the registration statement of which this prospectus is a part.
 This summary does not purport to be complete and is qualified in its entirety by reference to those exhibits.
-Terms that are used in this prospectus and that are defined in the agency rules or agency agreements have the respective meanings given to them in the agency agreements, unless otherwise defined in this prospectus.
+Terms that are used in this prospectus and that are defined in the agency agreements have the respective meanings given to them in the agency agreements, unless otherwise defined in this prospectus.